matrixsmaster/ligguf/README.md

 > “Simplicity isn’t lack of complexity — it’s control over it.”

 Ligguf exists to be read, understood, and tinkered with.
-It’s the codebase you can open in a text editor (or print on a single A4 sheet), scroll through, and actually *get it*.
+It’s the codebase you can open in a text editor (or print on a single A4 sheet), read through, and actually *get it*.
 Every number has a reason.
 Every line has a purpose.

 ---